vpcarroll15/personal/music/reviews/wardruna/kvitravn.md

 Overall, no complaints about this album, and I might bump it up to a 3 if I am still listening to it in a couple months.

+EDIT: Still listening.
+I'm going to bump it to a 3.
+It's pretty great.